On dynamical finiteness properties of algebraic group shifts: Introduction

 Here, a group $\Gamma$ is \emph{Artinian} if every descending sequence of subgroups of $\Gamma$ eventually stabilizes.

+It is not known whether any of the above finiteness results still holds for some universe $G$ which is not a polycyclic-by-finite group.
+Note that if a group $G$ admits a non-finitely-generated subgroup, then there exist a finite group $A$ and a closed subshift $\Sigma \subset A^G$ which is also an abstract subgroup but $\Sigma$ is not a subshift of finite type (cf.~\cite{osin-02} and \cite{salo-2018-polycyclic}).

 The paper is organized as follows.
-In Section~\ref{s:prelim}, we prove some lemmata on the window change of subshifts and recall the machinery of inverse systems.
+Section~\ref{s:prelim} provides some lemmata on the window change of subshifts and recalls the machinery of inverse systems.
 In Section~\ref{s:rest-close}, we show that the closedness in the prodiscrete topology of a subset in the full shift is stable under restriction to arbitrary subsets under mild algebraic hypotheses (Lemma~\ref{l:restriction-closed}, Lemma~\ref{l:restriction-closed-complete}).
 We then define in Section~\ref{s:alg-algr-shift} the class of \emph{algebraic subshifts} which generalizes algebraic sofic subshifts introduced in \cite{cscp-2020}.
 Proposition~\ref{p:alg-grp-sshift-subgroup} shows that algebraic group subshifts are automatically abstract subgroups and all algebraic group sofic subshifts are algebraic group subshifts.
-Theorem~\ref{c:descending-property} in Section~\ref{s:intersection} shows that arbitrary intersections of algebraic group subshifts are also algebraic group subshifts.
-As an application, we obtain in Section~\ref{s:markov-type-alg} the equivalence between the descending chain condition and the finite type property of algebraic group subshifts (Proposition~\ref{c:markov-alg}).
-This leads us to introduce the class of \emph{groups of algebraic Markov type} (Definition~\ref{d:markov-type-alg}) which is stable by taking subgroups (Proposition~\ref{p:markov-subgroup}) and by extensions by cyclic groups (Corollary~\ref{c:markov-group-extension}).
-The main technical result Theorem~\ref{t:algebraic-group-Z-d} is proved in Section~\ref{s:main}.
-We prove that every polycyclic-by-finite group is of algebraic Markov type (Theorem~\ref{t:main-polycyclic-finite}) which implies both Theorem~\ref{t:intro-descending-property-alg-grp} and Theorem~\ref{t:intro-sft-property-alg-grp}.
-Section~\ref{s:applications} studies inverse images of homomorphisms of algebraic group subshifts which implies Theorem~\ref{c:intro-algebraic-group-abelian}.
-We then introduce \emph{admissible Artinian group structures} (Definition~\ref{d:general-artinian-structure}) that are groups equipped with a certain collection of subgroups satisfying the descending chain condition.
-A common generalization of the finiteness results in the Introduction is then obtained in Theorem~\ref{t:artinian-general} for the class of \emph{admissible group subshifts} whose alphabets are admissible Artinian group structures.
-Finally, Section~\ref{s:density} gives some applications on the density of periodic configurations for certain algebraic subshifts (Theorem~\ref{density-complete-z}) and for admissible group subshifts (Corollary~\ref{density-alg-grp-z}, Corollary~\ref{density-alg-grp-res-finite}).
+Theorem~\ref{c:descending-property} shows that arbitrary intersections of algebraic group subshifts are also algebraic group subshifts.
+We obtain in Section~\ref{s:markov-type-alg} the equivalence between the descending chain condition and the finite type property of algebraic group subshifts (Proposition~\ref{c:markov-alg}).
+This leads us to extend the notion of \emph{groups of Markov type} in \cite[Definition~4.1]{schmidt-book} to introduce the class of \emph{groups of algebraic Markov type} (Definition~\ref{d:markov-type-alg}) which is stable by taking subgroups (Proposition~\ref{p:markov-subgroup}) and by extensions by cyclic groups (Corollary~\ref{c:markov-group-extension}).